python-can-define-radio/python-course/resources/disable-middle-click-how-to.md

 We want to put that command in an executable file, and then set it to run on login.

-1. In the terminal, go to the Desktop, and make a file containing the commmand:
+1. In the terminal, run these.

    ```
    cd ~/Desktop